libralibra/UK_Teaching/Uni/Falmouth/COMP712/workshops/pathfinding_Dij_Astar/pathfinding_2.md

 ## The Code Structure
 [Top](#top)

 In this workshop, the existing `gui_lib` remains a fundamental tool for your tasks, and the core structures of the code remain consistent with previous sessions.
-You're encouraged to refer back to the materials provided in the prior workshop for guidance.
+You're encouraged to refer back to the materials provided in the previous workshop for guidance.

 However, the new challenge lies in utilising additional features within the `gui_lib` to mark specific cells like `GRASS`, `DESERT`, or `WATER`, as their traversal will incur different costs.